archercreat/CTF-Writeups/X-MAS CTF/Don't Jump/README.md

 And here comes the real challenge.

-The check_password function is destoyed, when the child hits invalid instruction, the parent gets control back and checks what happend.
+The check_password function is destoyed and when the child hits invalid instruction, the parent gets control back and checks what happend.

 ![8_check_password](images/8_check_password.png)